WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 Gutenberg data helps by caching the responses to API requests triggered by `getEntityRecords()`  and reuses them on subsequent calls.
 This is especially important when other components rely on the same entity records.

-All in all, the built-in utilities are designed to solve the typical problems so that you can focus on your application instead.
+All in all, the utilities built into core-data are designed to solve the typical problems so that you can focus on your application instead.

 ## Step 5: Loading Indicator